-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which provides guidance for revenue recognition.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which provides a single comprehensive model for revenue recognition.
+The FASB has subsequently issued various ASUs which amend or clarify specific areas of the guidance.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under current guidance.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration included in the transaction price and allocating the transaction price to each separate performance obligation.
-On July 9, 2015, the FASB voted to defer the effective date by one year.
-The guidance is effective for interim and annual reporting periods beginning on or after December 15, 2017.
-Early adoption is permitted, but not for periods beginning on or before December 15, 2016.
-The Company is currently in the process of evaluating the impact of adoption of this ASU on the Company's consolidated financial statements.
+This new guidance is effective for the Company beginning January 1, 2018 and can be adopted using either a full retrospective or modified approach.
+The Company is currently in the process of evaluating the impact of adoption of this ASU on the Company's consolidated financial statements, but does not currently anticipate it will have a material impact on the Company's consolidated results of operations.